 - Their name is very descriptive.
-They're sweet and they're snappy.
+Sugar snap peas are sweet and snappy!

 - Any recipe for sugar snap peas is a simple one.
 They are just so darn easy to work with and taste so good.